dasguptaindra/MMP-analysis/README.md

 🧪 **Matched Molecular Pair (MMP) Analysis Tool**

-**A Streamlit-based interactive application for performing Matched Molecular Pair (MMP) analysis to identify structural transformations that influence compound potency (pIC50).
+**A Streamlit-based application for performing Matched Molecular Pair (MMP) analysis to identify structural transformations that influence compound potency (pIC50).
 The tool is designed to faithfully reproduce classical MMP logic, with a strong emphasis on statistical robustness, interpretability, and medicinal chemistry relevance.**

 Explore matched molecular pair (MMP) analysis interactively using the Streamlit-based web tool.